fenago/natural-language-processing-workshop/lab_guides/Lab_6.md

     through the dictionary and find that, for key `4`, the value is `t`, and finally, it will print `t`.

-In the preceding section, we learned how to convert text into one-hot vectors at either the character level or the word level.
-One-hot encoding is a simple representation of a word, but it has a disadvantage.
-Whenever the corpus is large (that is, when the number of unique characters or words increases), the size of the one-hot encoded vector also increases.
-Thus, it becomes very memory intensive and is sometimes not feasible; speed and simplicity here lead to the \"curse of dimensionality\" by creating a new dimension for each category/word.
-To tackle this problem, learned embeddings can be used, as explained in the following sections.

 Learned Word Embeddings
 -----------------------